bridge2ai/standards-schemas/docs/DataStandard.md

     range: boolean
   requires_registration:
     name: requires_registration
-    description: Does usage of the standard or tool require registrion of a user or group with some organization or managerial body?
+    description: Does usage of the standard or tool require registration of a user or group with some organization or managerial body?
     from_schema: https://w3id.org/bridge2ai/standards-schema-all
     rank: 1000
     is_a: node_property